 Immediately After Procedure

-- Right after birth, your baby may be placed on your abdomen or chest.
+Right after birth, your baby may be placed on your belly or chest.
 This skin-to-skin contact may lead to improved breastfeeding success.
+Some may begin to feed immediately, others will wait.

-- An ice pack will be placed on the perineum to soothe and decrease swelling.
+- An ice pack will be placed on the perineum.
+It will help to soothe the area and decrease swelling.

 - You may be given a shot of oxytocin to help decrease bleeding.